Victoria Skilled Visa Nomination Program: A Complete, Real-World Guide

  Free work, residency, and studying in Victoria

- Access to Medicare and public education for your children (if on PR) For some, this’s not a change of job—it’s an upgrade of life.
+ Access to Medicare and public education for your children (if on PR).
+For some, this isn’t a change of job—it’s a change of life.

 This path is attractive, but with challenges:

  It’s competitive.
-Thousands of good migrants apply every year, especially in popular professions like IT and healthcare.
+Thousands of skilled migrants apply every year, especially in high-demand professions such as IT and healthcare.

  The target list changes.
 What is required one year may not be the next.

- 491 visa holders must live regionally.
+ Four hundred ninety-one visa holders must live regionally.
 Geelong, Ballarat, or Bendigo—not Melbourne.

- Onshore applicants must often have proof of employment.
+ Onshore applicants typically need to provide proof of employment.
 Working in your profession of choice in Victoria can be hugely in your favour.
 Prepared—and well-informed—is the key to coming out ahead.

 Frequently Asked Questions (FAQs)